fbpx

 Are martagon lilies perennials?

 Yes, martagon lilies are perennials.
-They can be planted in the spring and will come back year after year.
+They can be planted in the spring and will come back year after year in most climates.
 These plants thrive in moist soil with plenty of sun or partial shade, making them a great addition to any garden.

 Martagon lilies also have beautiful blooms that last for weeks, adding color and texture to your landscape.
 With proper care and maintenance, these flowers can bring joy for many years to come.